-LipidRescue™ resuscitation refers to the use of an intravascular infusion of a lipid emulsion to treat severe, systemic drug toxicity or poisoning.
-It was originally developed to treat local anesthetic toxicity, a potentially fatal complication of regional anesthesia that can also occur in other situations where patients receive local anesthetic injections.
-More recently, LipidRescue™ has been shown in the peer-reviewed medical literature and elsewhere to be an effective antidote for poisoning or overdose caused by a wide array of other (non-local anesthetic) lipophilic agents.
+LipidRescue™ resuscitation refers to the intravascular infusion of 20% lipid emulsion to treat severe, systemic drug toxicity or poisoning.
+LipidRescueTM was originally developed to treat local anesthetic toxicity, a potentially fatal complication of regional anesthesia that can also occur in other situations where patients receive local anesthetic injections.
+More recently, LipidRescue™ has been shown in peer-reviewed medical literature and elsewhere to be an effective antidote for poisoning or overdose caused by a wide array of other (non-local anesthetic) lipophilic agents.
 Initial support for this view was provided by a most remarkable case report where lipid emulsion infusion apparently saved a patient from overwhelming bupropion overdose.
 Since then, evidence from both laboratory models and case reports, indicates that LipidRescue™ can effectively in treat a wide variety of non-local anesthetic overdoses, including reversal of both cardiovascular and central nervous system (CNS) signs and symptoms of toxicity.

 This site was established in 2006 to serve as a source of information on LipidRescue™ methodology and related issues.
 The intent was to provide a venue for the robust exchange of ideas on topics including the mechanisms, epidemiology, diagnosis, presentation, prevention and treatment of life-threatening local anesthetic overdose and other types of severe cardiac and CNS toxicity.